Phil and Claire Dunphy’s house on the popular sitcom Modern Family is for sale in L.A.

 The family room off the kitchen in the real house (above) doesn’t have the fireplace:

-The listing says, “Sophistication, charm and attention to detail best describe this classic two-story, traditional home in a beautiful neighborhood with mature trees in coveted Cheviot Hills.
+“Sophistication, charm and attention to detail best describe this classic two-story, traditional home in a beautiful neighborhood with mature trees in coveted Cheviot Hills.
 You’ll appreciate the craftsmanship in the crown molding and rich mahogany hardwood floors throughout.”